MicrosoftDocs/azure-docs/articles/aks/istio-native-sidecar.md

 # Enable native sidecar mode for Istio-based service mesh add-on in Azure Kubernetes Service (AKS) (preview)

-Starting from Kubernetes `1.29`, [SidecarContainers][k8s-native-sidecar-support] feature is turned on for AKS.
-With this change, [Istio native sidecar mode][istio-native-sidecar-support] can be used with the add-on.

 Kubernetes native sidecar aims to provide a more robust and user-friendly way to incorporate sidecar patterns into Kubernetes applications, improving efficiency, reliability, and simplicity.

 Native sidecar is a good fit for Istio, offering several benefits such as simplified sidecar management, improved reliability and coordination, resource optimization, operational efficiency, and enhanced security.
 These improvements can help Istio function more smoothly and effectively, making it easier to deploy and manage service meshes on Kubernetes.

+Starting from Kubernetes version 1.29, [sidecar containers][k8s-native-sidecar-support] feature is turned on for AKS.
+With this change, [Istio native sidecar mode][istio-native-sidecar-support] can be used with the Istio add-on for AKS.

 This article walks through how to enable native sidecar mode for Istio based service mesh on AKS.

 ## Before you begin

-  At preview phase, turning on the native sidecar mode requires explicit opt-in by registering a feature flag to your subscription.

 1. Register `IstioNativeSidecarModePreview` feature flag through [az feature register][az-feature-register].